-In the reporting phase, if the reports are needed (see 9.4.2.325 (DMG Sensing Measurement Session element)), the sensing initiator shall send a DMG Sensing Poll frame to each sensing responder for the report in order of the STA ID field.
-Each sensing responder shall respond with a DMG Sensing Measurement Report frame to the sensing initiator a SIFS after the DMG Sensing Poll frame.
-The sensing initiator shall send the first DMG Sensing Poll frame the largest Sounding Duration plus a SIFS and a BRPIFS after the last DMG Sensing Response frame(#1391).
+In the reporting phase, if the reports are needed (see 9.4.2.325 (DMG Sensing Measurement Session element)), the sensing initiator shall send a DMG Sensing Poll frame to each sensing responder for the report, in order of the STA ID field.
+Each sensing responder shall respond with a DMG Sensing Measurement Report frame to the sensing initiator, a SIFS after the DMG Sensing Poll frame.
+The sensing initiator shall send the first DMG Sensing Poll frame, the largest Sounding Duration plus a SIFS and a BRPIFS after the last DMG Sensing Response frame(#1391).

-If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to 1, the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Response frame.
-If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Response frame of the instance with Sensing Instance SN field equals i - 1.
+If the Sensing Instance SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is equal to:

+1, the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Instance Duration element delivered by the sensing responder in the DMG Sensing Measurement Response frame.

+i (i > 1), the duration of the transmission of the DMG Sensing Measurement Report frame shall be equal to the Report Duration field of the DMG Sensing Response frame of the instance with Sensing Instance SN field equal to i - 1.

-The value of the Duration field of the first DMG Sensing Request frame in instance i shall be calculated by the Equation (11-10).
+The value of the Duration field of the first DMG Sensing Request frame in ??DMG sensing?? instance i shall be calculated by the Equation (11-10).

 In Equation (11-10),